Pervez Musharraf

+In 2013, Musharraf returned to Pakistan to participate in the general election but was later disqualified from participating when lawsuits were filed against him in the country's high courts alleging involvement in the assassinations of nationalists Akbar Bugti and Benazir Bhutto.
+Furthermore, Prime Minister Sharif instructed his administration to open an inquiry and filed a proceeding in Supreme Court regarding the suspension of the writ of the constitution in 2007.

+In 2014, Musharraf was declared an "absconder" in the Bugti and Bhutto assassination cases by virtue of moving to Dubai due to failing health.
+Finally in 2019, the Special Court found Musharraf of guilty of violating the constitution in 2007, and upheld a verdict that sentenced him to death in absentia.
+Musharraf died at age 79 in Dubai in 2023 after a prolonged case of amyloidosis.
+His legacy is seen as mixed; his time in power saw the emergence of a more assertive middle class, but his open disregard for civilian institutions greatly weakened democracy and the state of Pakistan.

 Early life

 British India

 Musharraf was born on 11 August 1943 to an Urdu-speaking family in Delhi, British India, the son of Syed Musharrafuddin and his wife Begum Zarin Musharraf (c.
 1920–2021).
-The great-grandfather of Pervez Musharraf was a tobacco merchant who had migrated from Piranshahr to the Indian subcontinent.
 His family were Muslims who were also Sayyids, claiming descent from the Islamic prophet Muhammad.
 Syed Musharraf graduated from Aligarh Muslim University and entered the civil service, which was an extremely prestigious career under British rule.
 He came from a long line of government officials as his great-grandfather was a tax collector while his maternal grandfather was a qazi (judge).
 Musharraf's mother Zarin, born in the early 1920s, grew up in Lucknow and received her schooling there, after which she graduated from Indraprastha College at Delhi University, taking a bachelor's degree in English literature.
 She then married and devoted herself to raising a family.
 His father, Syed, was an accountant who worked at the foreign office in the British Indian government and eventually became an accounting director.

 Musharraf was the second of three children, all boys.
 His elder brother, Javed Musharraf, based in Rome, is an economist and one of the directors of the International Fund for Agricultural Development.
 His younger brother, Naved Musharraf, is an anaesthesiologist based in the state of Illinois, in the United States.

 At the time of his birth, Musharraf's family lived in a large home that belonged to his father's family for many years called Nehar Wali Haveli, which means "House Next to the Canal".
 Sir Syed Ahmed Khan's family lived next door.
 It is indicative of "the family's western education and social prominence" that the house's title deeds, although written entirely in Urdu, were signed by Musharraf's father in English.